A Few Early Years

 the equipment that pulled in most of North America on AM

-Since that year, I have come to the conclusion that many great mathematicians think relationally too.
+Since that year, I have concluded that many great mathematicians think relationally too.
 But, none of my professors seemed to.
 I spent so much time absorbing the concepts of calculus into my way of thinking that I succeeded in passing the exam on it, but as a result spent insufficient time on several courses I would normally have passed.
 I failed most of them.

 Dad had often enough told us that he didn't pay for failures.
 But, mom wouldn't accept one.
 My suggestion that I might be better off in music after all fell on deaf ears.
 That would make me a "quitter".
 (To stop doing something I didn't like and switch to something I did...)
 Mom prevailed.
 I was ordered to repeat my year, but in ordinary electrical engineering.